 Following the trail from the campground will see you quickly ascend through a forest before reaching an open ridge that parallels the highway.
-After taking in the great views of the Athabasca Glacier and its surrounding peaks, the trail will take a sharp turn to the right (east) along a deep gully.
+After taking in the impressive views of the Athabasca Glacier and its surrounding peaks, the trail will take a sharp turn to the right (east) up a deep gully.
 It's around here, about 1.8km in from the trailhead, that you'll want to leave the Wilcox Pass Trail and begin making your way directly across the meadows to the scree slopes of Nigel.

 Nigel's west ridge travels in a straight northwest/southeast line along Wilcox Pass before curving back towards the main summit, and it's on this curve that you will want to begin your ascent.
 There are two broad slopes, separated by a rocky rib, that can be ascended.
 There probably isn't a better choice to make here, as they're both slogs on loose scree and debris.

 Many of the resources I consulted while researching this trip alluded to the possible danger of an uncontrolled slide down Nigel's summit glacier into Wilcox Lake, hundreds of metres below.
-This, as I discovered, is a bit of an exaggeration.
+This danger, as I discovered, is a bit of an exaggeration.
 While there is a dangerously steep section to the glacier that would send you rocketing off a tall cliff band (see image #46), there's no way you'd ever make it to Wilcox Lake.

 Once on the shoulder, I made my next two discoveries of the ascent.
 The first is that the path from the shoulder to the summit is terraced, which is great from a safety standpoint as each of the three rises has a clean run-out that will stop you.
 The second is that you cannot depend on there being a scree route to the summit.
 Most reports I had read mentioned that the Nigel glacier recedes enough over the summer to provide scree route along the western edge (or climber's right) of the summit ridge, allowing the choice between a scree or snow ascent.
-However, 2012 was one of the heaviest snowpack years in decades, and there was only glacier to ascend.
+However, 2012 was one of the heaviest snowpack years in decades, and there was the only glacier to ascend.

 With our ice axes in hand, Viet and I carefully walked up the first two snowy slopes before reaching the steepest of the three, just below Nigel's summit.
-This slope had a few centimetres of rock hard snow over ice, and would have been impossible to ascend without crampons and an ice axe (although a pair of ice tools would have been even better).
-With all our pointy gear in use, we carefully made our way up the slope (see image #39) and were rewarded with wonderful views in every direction from the summit cairn.
+This slope had a few centimetres of rock hard snow over ice and would have been impossible to ascend without crampons and an ice axe (although a pair of ice tools would have been even better).
+With all our pointy gear in use, we carefully made our way up the slope (see image #39) and were rewarded with beautiful views in every direction from the summit cairn.

-On the return, we backclimbed a third of the way down the slope until we were clear of some rocks and then safely glissaded down to the terrace below, where we removed our crampons and continued the descent.
+On the return, we front-pointed a third of the way down the slope until we were clear of some rocks and then safely glissaded down to the terrace below, where we removed our crampons and continued the descent.
 We downclimbed to the diagonal trail and then followed it about halfway down before plunge-stepping down a scree slope to the skier's right to take an alternative return route via Wilcox Lake.
-The routefinding is fairly straightforward here, but be aware that the snowfield between Nigel Peak and its western ridge can be a dozen or more feet deep, and had a lot of holes the further we descended.
+The routefinding is straightforward here, but be aware that the snowfield between Nigel Peak and its western ridge can be a dozen or more feet deep, and had a lot of holes the further we descended.

-From the lake, simply continue on a northwesterly direction while avoiding the temptation to shortcut over the ridge early.
-The drop on the other side of the crest is quite vertical, so you're better off being patient and sticking to the plateau all the way back to Wilcox Pass.
+From the lake, continue on a northwesterly direction while avoiding the temptation to shortcut over the ridge early.
+The drop on the other side of the crest is vertical, so you're better off being patient and sticking to the plateau all the way back to Wilcox Pass.
 Once you're back on the pass, begin heading southward and look for the trail.
-Following this trial on southeasterly heading will bring you back to the trailhead with the bonus of thrilling views the entire way.
+Following this trial on a southeasterly heading will bring you back to the trailhead with the bonus of thrilling views the entire way.